-Union Public Service Commission (UPSC) released the IAS 2025 eligibility criteria in the official notification on January 22, 2025, at upsc.gov.in.
-The UPSC CSE eligibility criteria 2025 is based on nationality, age limit, educational qualification, number of attempts, and medical standards.
+Union Public Service Commission (UPSC) will mention the IAS 2026 eligibility criteria in the official notification at upsc.gov.in.
+The UPSC CSE eligibility criteria 2026 is based on nationality, age limit, educational qualification, number of attempts, and medical standards.
 As per the exam eligibility criteria, candidates between the age group of 21 to 32 years with a graduation degree are eligible to apply for the UPSC IAS exam.
 Interested applicants needed to check the UPSC IAS eligibility criteria thoroughly.
 Applicants belonging to the reserved category will be eligible for relaxation in the UPSC age limit criteria.

 Aspirants can check the UPSC IAS eligibility and other details related to the exam in the below table.